skx/overseer/README.md

 Redis doesn't natively operate as a queue, so we replicate this via the "list" primitives.
 Adding a job to a queue is performed via a "[rpush](https://redis.io/commands/rpush)" operation, and pulling a job from the queue is achieved via an "[blpop](https://redis.io/commands/blpop)" command.

-We use two lists, as queues:
+We use the following two lists as queues:

 * `overseer.jobs`
     * For storing tests to be executed by a worker.